regolith-linux/website/content/en/docs/Reference/Releases/regolith-1.4-release-notes.md

 Have a look at the R1.4 project page for a [list of bug fixes](https://github.com/orgs/regolith-linux/projects/11).

-1: This does **not** mean that Regolith uses XFCE4 or any other aspect of Xubuntu other than the install image.
+<p>1: This does **not** mean that Regolith uses XFCE4 or any other aspect of Xubuntu other than the install image.</p>
-2: The trade-off is that users need to install more of the software they require after installation.
+<p>2: The trade-off is that users need to install more of the software they require after installation.</p>